sebastiansIT/SHSWebComponents/select-image/doc/ShadowDOM.md

 Custom properties can pierce the shadow DOM boundaries.
 But there is a problem:
-If you set a custom property as a value to a regular propery and the custom property isn't set the regualar property is unset.
+If you set a custom property as a value to a regular propery and the custom property isn't set, the regualar property would be **unset**.
 In such a case the default style is broken.
 To solve this the keyword **revert** is used.
 But **revert** isn't supported in the most browsers (only Firefox at the moment).